 However, since this movement is a machine I would recommend starting with Barbells and dumbbells first, then moving onto machine exercises.
 This allows you to get the harder, more stabilizing intense movements out of the way first.

 That concludes my top 8 chest exercises to build a massive chest!
 It’s important to realize how to program these correctly and when to do so.

 In my experience, if you aren’t seeing an increase in at least performance, don’t expect to grow much at all.
 Take the time when putting together a proper program for the chest.
 Don’t just go into the gym, plop down on the bench and max out.
-Maxing out does nothing for you except testing your ego and risking injury.
+Maxing out does nothing for you except test your ego and risk injury.